Graphic designers craft visual messages using colors, images, and typography.

 If you start out working in-house at a design firm, you’ll find yourself creating designs for a broad range of different companies and services.
 Alternatively, you may decide to work full time for a single company or organization.
 Many middle to large-sized companies, like Apple or Nike, have their own design departments.
 Many graphic designers choose to be self-employed, opting to take on freelance or contract work.

 According to the AIGA/Aquent 2014 Survey of Salaries, the median annual salary for a designer (print and Web) in the United States in 2014 was $46,000.
-(The U.S. Bureau of Labor Statistics lists the 2014 median salary for a graphic designer at $45,900.)
-The Federal Occupational Outlook Handbook predicts that overall employment for graphic designers will grow by 1 percent from 2014 to 2024.
-Graphic design remains a highly competitive field.
+(The U.S. Bureau of Labor Statistics lists the 2018 median salary for a graphic designer at $50,3700.)
+The Federal Occupational Outlook Handbook predicts that overall employment for graphic designers will grow by 4 percent from 2016 to 2026.
+The work of graphic designers will continue to be important in marketing products throughout the economy.

 Q: HOW DO I GET STARTED?